 Covid-19 Vaccination Programme

-The Covid-19 vaccination programme began in the UK on 8 December 2020 and since then over 144 million vaccinations have been given.
+The Covid-19 vaccination programme began in the UK on 8 December 2020.
+National totals ceased to be updated after 13 July 2023, at which point 151, 248,820 had been given.
 The vaccines are delivered through two primary doses and a booster dose; eligible individuals (those aged over 50 years and immunosuppressed) are also offered seasonal boosters.
 For more information on the vaccination offer, you can visit the NHS website here.
 The Covid-19 vaccination programme was rolled-out across the UK by using an invitation-based prioritisation programme based on age and health risk.

 Although individuals may not develop symptoms of Covid-19 after vaccination, it is possible that they could still be infected with the virus and could transmit to others.
 Several studies have estimated vaccine effectiveness against hospitalisation, indicating high levels of protection particularly after three doses.
 The vaccines (Moderna, Astrazeneca, Novavax and Pfizer) offer high levels of protection (over 90%) against mortality for Covid-19 Alpha and Delta variants.
 The UK Health Security Agency are continuously monitoring vaccine effectiveness and publish regular reports here.

 Across the country there are inequalities emerging in the Covid-19 vaccination programme uptake.
-Among those aged 12+ years in England, 78.0% of people have had their first dose, 74.4% have had their second dose and 59.2% have had a booster or third dose.
-Among those aged 12+ years in Hull, the vaccination uptake is lower, with 76.1% of people having their first dose, 71.5% having their second and 54.6% having their booster or third dose.
+In England, 77.4% of people have had their first dose, 73.8% have had their second dose and 58.6% have had a booster or third dose.
+For the Yorkshire and the Humber region these figures increase to 80.4% for the first dose, 76.8% for the second dose and 61.0% for the third dose.
+However, for Hull these sums are consistently lower than the national and regional figures, with 75.5% having received the first dose, 70.9% having received the second dose, and 54.1% having received the third dose.
 Please note these figures are continuously updating and so for the latest vaccination uptake figures visit the UK Government website.

 Inequalities in vaccination uptake are evidenced by the ONS research which identified third vaccination rates were lower in those who lived in deprived areas, those who identified as being from a non-white ethnic minority, worked outside the home for five or more days a week, or who had previously been infected with Covid-19 (using information from survey visits between 21 February and 20 March 2022).